RPi-Distro/pi-gen/README.md

    be built and cached.
 Note, `WORK_DIR` stores a complete copy of the target system for each build stage, amounting to tens of gigabytes in the case of Raspbian.

+   **CAUTION**: If your working directory is on an NTFS partition you probably won't be able to build.
+Make sure this is a proper Linux filesystem.

  * `DEPLOY_DIR`  (Default: `"$BASE_DIR/deploy"`)